topher235/neon-drifter/tasks.md

 - [X] Jagged edges - sharp triangles extending from the wall, ends run if player touches

 - [ ] Refactor to create a KillsPlayer component that sets up the collision
-- [ ] Refactor to try to use on_area_entered signal instead of checking collisions in _process

 ## Tunnel Segments